Luthaf/rascaline/docs/src/get-started/index.rst

 Getting started
 ===============

-The following sections describes how to install and start with using rascaline.
+The following sections describes how to install and start with using featomic.

 .. toctree::
     :maxdepth: 2

-    rascaline
+    featomic
     installation
     tutorials